-Water is essential for all of our lives and every day, City Utilities produces and delivers an abundant and reliable supply of water for drinking, cooking, bathing, fighting fires and many other uses.
-Many businesses make decisions about where they will locate and grow based on the ability of the water utility to deliver a reliable and affordable supply of high quality water.
-Our 250,000 customers use 34 to 55 million gallons of treated water each day.
-We operate and maintain 1,159 miles of water main and 9 water storage tanks to ensure good water flow and pressure.
-And, our water is a great value.
-Although water fees paid by our customers are our only source of income (we receive no property tax money support), City Utilities' bills remain among the lowest in Indiana and in the 12-county region around us.
+City Utilities' mission is to support public safety and public health and to enhance regional economic development.
+We do this by producing and delivering an abundant and reliable supply of water for drinking, cooking, bathing, fighting fires and many other uses.
+Often businesses make decisions about where they will locate and grow based on the ability of the water utility to provide an affordable supply of high quality water.
+We're pleased to be part of the reason so many businesses stay and grow here in the Northeast Indiana region.

+We operate and maintain 1,159 miles of water main and nine water storage tanks to ensure good water flow and pressure.
+With all we do, our water remains a great value.
+Water fees paid by customers are our only source of income (we receive no property tax funding).
+Yet City Utilities' bills remain among the lowest in Indiana and in the 12-county region around us.